American Family Park

 GOOGLE EARTH: View Miller Park in Google Earth

-Miller Park is a convertible roof ballpark that had a stormy beginning, with politics being played just to get it constructed.
+American Family Park, known as Miller Park for its first two decades, is a convertible roof ballpark that had a stormy beginning, with politics being played just to get it constructed.
 A major accident in July of 1999 involving a crane attempting to make a lift of a roof panel caused the deaths of three iron workers and set back the opening of the park by a full year.

 The park has several features, besides its seven-panel fan-shaped roof: